Insights, Products

 MMS and SMS are texting technologies that are quite similar at first glance.
 But they have some key differences that set them apart.
 Here we will define what MMS is, we’ll compare the two, detail the ways MMS messaging can support your business goals, and show you some examples of popular use cases.

 SMS and MMS messages offer different capabilities, depending on your business’ needs.
-Let’s dive into some of the similarities and differences of these two messaging channels.
+Let’s explore some of the similarities and differences between these two messaging channels so you can choose the best fit for your needs.

 SMS is the common acronym for Short Message Service.
 It’s the most widely used (and one of the oldest) texting technologies in the world and is limited to just text.